MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/notifications-service-updates.md

 # required metadata

 title: Get notified about service updates through Lifecycle Services (LCS)
-description: This topic provides information for how you can get notifications around service updates to your environments.
+description: This topic explains the various ways that you can be notified about service updates to your environments.
 author: manalidongre
 manager: AnnBe
 ms.date: 03/05/2019